tradingstrategy-ai/web3-ethereum-defi/docs/source/index.rst

 =========================================

 This is the API documentation for Python `smart_contract_test_fixtures` package.
-See `the project Github for an overview <https://github.com/tradingstrategy-ai/smart-contracts-for-testing>`_.
+See `the project README for an overview <https://github.com/tradingstrategy-ai/smart-contracts-for-testing>`_.

 .. toctree::
    :maxdepth: 2